IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 written (including electronic) process.
 Absentee voting and voting by proxy shall not be permitted.
-If a quorum is not present at any meeting of the Board, the Directors present may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum is present.
+If a quorum is not present at any meeting of the Board, the Directors present may adjourn the meeting without notice, other than announcement at the meeting, until a quorum is present.
 Voting thresholds for Director removal are described in {{director-removal}}.